 Seniority shall be established upon appointment to a regular, full-time or part-time budgeted position.
-The appointment date shall be adjusted for leaves of absence without pay exceeding thirty (30) continuous days except during a period of legally protected leave.
+The appointment date shall be adjusted for leaves of absence without pay exceeding thirty (30) days except during a period of legally protected leave.
 For these exceptions, the appointment date shall not be adjusted for periods up to six (6) months.
-No seniority shall be established while an employee is employed in a temporary, extra help or any other non-regular position, as defined in Article 4.
+No seniority shall be established while an employee is employed in a temporary, extra help or any other non-regular position.

-A. County Seniority: Seniority is defined as the total length of continuous service (including paid leave) within the County.

-- B. Court Seniority: Seniority for the purpose of intra-Court promotion and transfer shall consist of continuous service (including paid leave) of the employee with the Court. - C. Continuous Service: consists of uninterrupted employment with the County.
-Continuous service is canceled by resignation, termination, retirement, layoff or failure to respond to two formal written offers of recall to former or comparable employment. - D. Layoff: A layoff is identified as a reduction in the number of filled full-time (FTE) or parttime positions within a job classification covered by this Agreement.
+- 7.1.a County Seniority is defined as the total length of continuous service (including paid leave) within the County. - 7.1.b Department Seniority is defined as the total length of continuous service (including paid leave) within the department. - 7.1.c Bargaining Unit Seniority is defined as the total length of continuous service (including paid leave) within the bargaining unit.
+Bargaining unit seniority shall not be adjusted for temporary assignments outside of the bargaining unit. - 7.1.d Ties.
+In the event of two employees hired on the same date into the same classification and department, ties will be broken by lot within the first week of hire and documented in the employees' personnel files. - 7.1.e Continuous Service (uninterrupted employment) is canceled by resignation, termination, retirement, layoff or failure to respond to two (2) formal written offers of recall to former or comparable employment. - 7.1.f Layoff: A layoff is identified as a reduction in the number of filled, full-time or part-time positions within a job classification covered by this Agreement.
 Layoffs in a classification may occur due to lack of funds, lack of work, efficiency or reorganization.
-Layoffs are identified by classification within the affected Court.

-For purposes of this Article, layoff is further identified as any reduction in hours which results in a position being less than three-quarters time (employed fewer than 30 hours per week).
-For regular part-time employees, layoff is identified as a reduction in hours consistent with Article 7.8.

-- E. Affected / Employee: An affected employee is the least senior employee by county seniority within a job classification that is subject to layoff. - F. Bumping: The displacement of a less senior regular employee by another regular employee with more County seniority within the Court and within the bargaining unit. - G. Comparable Employment: A position which has the same salary pay range, education and experience qualifications, FTE, and substantially similar workweek.
+Layoffs are identified by classification within the department.
+For purposes of this Article, a layoff is further identified as any reduction in hours which results in a full-time position being less than three-quarters (3/4) time (employed fewer than 30 hours per week).
+For regular part-time employees, a layoff is identified as a reduction in hours, consistent with Article 7.10). - 7.1.g Affected Employee: An affected employee is the least senior employee by County seniority within a job classification that is subject to layoff. - 7.1.h Bumping: The displacement of a less senior regular employee by another regular employee with more County seniority within the department and within the bargaining unit.